String Manipulation

 .str.replace(' ', ''))

-Now, the two tables should contain the same string representation of the county names and we can join these tables.
+We also transform the names in the census table so that the two tables contain the same representations of the county names.
+We can join these tables:

 election.merge(census, on=['County','State'])